hyperledger-archives/sawtooth-core/docs/source/architecture/scheduling.rst

 ===============================

-The sawtooth-validator process has two major components which use schedulers to calculate state changes and the resulting merkle hashes based on transaction
+The sawtooth-validator process has two major components which use schedulers to calculate state changes and the resulting Merkle hashes based on transaction
 processing: the Chain Controller and the Block Publisher.
 The Chain Controller and Block Publisher pass a scheduler to the Executor.
-While the Validator contains only a single Chain Controller, a single Block Publisher, and a single Executor, there are numerous instances of schedulers which are dynamically created as needed.
+While the validator contains only a single Chain Controller, a single Block Publisher, and a single Executor, there are numerous instances of schedulers which are dynamically created as needed.